-Extracts from our Uniform Policy (see here for the full policy)
+Extracts from our Uniform Policy:

 Our school uniform is smart, easy to wash and enables pupils to access all areas of the curriculum easily and comfortably.